whoatemycookie/gene-expression-qtl/_episodes/06-map-many-eqtls.md

 ### [Performing a genome scan](https://smcclatchy.github.io/mapping/06-perform-genome-scan/)

 Now lets perform the genome scan!
-We are also going to save our qtl results in an `Rdata` file to be used in further lesson.
+We are also going to save our qtl results in an `Rdata` file to be used in further lessons.

 ### QTL Scans